What are you looking for in a photographer?

 Depending on the tournament, photography typically starts at 8:00am and ends at about 9:00 - 10:00pm.

 Typically there are two waves of play - 8:00am - 2:00pm and 3:00pm to ... whenever.
-Practically speaking, due to game delays, longer games, etc. that first wave can often back right into the beginning of the second wave, meaning no break in between.
+Practically speaking, due to game delays, longer games, etc. that first wave can often push right into the beginning of the second wave, meaning no break in between.

 However, we also know that good photography requires a well rested and well fed photographer.
-We will do our best to allow for a 1/2 hour lunch break.
+We will do our best to schedule time for a 1/2 hour lunch break.
 We recommend bringing some snack bars, or nuts or other things like this to keep in your camera bag.
 Other breaks throughout the day can be grabbed during gaps in your schedule.

 We also try to have a booth staff member make the rounds to bring our water or other snacks at various times of the day.
-We aren't out to torture anyone, but our window of opportunity for photography in income is narrow and the photographers are usually the hardest hit by this.
+We aren't out to torture anyone, but our window of opportunity for photography income is narrow and the photographers are usually the hardest hit by this.